 - No subdivisions found.

-Melorheostosis is a rare and progressive disease characterized by thickening (hyperostosis) of the outer layers of bone (cortical bone).
+Melorheostosis is a rare and progressive disease characterized by thickening or widening (hyperostosis) of the outer layers of the bone (cortical bone).
 Melorheostosis affects both bone and soft tissue growth and development.
-While the disorder is benign, it often results in severe functional limitation; extensive pain; malformed or immobilized muscles, tendons or ligaments; and limb, hand or foot deformity.
+This disorder is benign (noncancerous), but it often results in severe functional limitation; chronic pain; malformed or immobilized muscles, tendons or ligaments; and limb, hand, or foot deformities.

-Signs and symptoms of melorheostosis include irregular bone growth, including cortical thickening and "dripping candle wax" appearance; unequal length of limbs; joint swelling and fusion; soft tissue abnormalities, including tendon and ligament shortening, absent or abnormal muscles, calcification, and contractures resulting in malformed or immobilized joints; range of motion limitations; pain and stiffness; sensitivity to cold; hyper-pigmentation of skin; and vascular abnormalities.
+Signs and symptoms of melorheostosis include irregular bone growth, including cortical thickening and "dripping candle wax" appearance on x-ray imaging; unequal length of limbs; joint swelling and fusion; soft tissue abnormalities, including tendon and ligament shortening, absent or abnormal muscles, subcutaneous calcification, and contractures resulting in malformed or immobilized joints; range of motion limitations; pain and stiffness; limb swelling (edema) and vascular abnormalities.
 Less commonly, but severe, the bone lesions may compress the surrounding nerves.

-Osteopoikilosis is a rare bone disorder characterized by multiple round or oval areas of increased bone density.
+Osteopoikilosis is a rare and benign bone disorder characterized by multiple round or oval areas of increased bone density.

 Osteopathia striata is a benign bone disorder characterized by longitudinal "stripes" of increased density in affected bones.

 Buschke-Ollendorf syndrome is a rare hereditary disorder of connective tissue characterized by skin growths called connective tissue nevi and osteopoikilosis.

 Linear scleroderma appears as a band-like thickening of skin on the arms and legs.
 It typically appears first during early childhood and is characterized by the failure of one limb to grow as rapidly as its counterpart.

 In melorheostosis, bone scans appear to be markedly positive.
 However, on magnetic resonance imaging (MRI) there is usually a low signal.
-X-ray imaging is the preferred diagnostic tool.
-They often reveal a pattern of thickened bone (sclerotic bone lesions) that resemble dripping candle wax.
+X-ray imaging is the preferred diagnostic tool for melorheostosis.
+X-rays often reveal a pattern of thickened bone (sclerotic bone lesions) that resembles dripping candle wax.

 Treatments are limited at the present time and are predominantly aimed at reducing symptoms.
 No treatment option has been found to be fully effective, and what may be helpful to one person may be ineffective or even detrimental to another.
-Treatment options include surgery, physical and occupational therapy, hydrotherapy, and medications to alter the bone remodeling process.
+Treatment options may include surgery, physical and occupational therapy, hydrotherapy, and medications to alter the bone remodeling process.

 Pain management may be challenging.
-Medications prescribed for pain may include NSAIDs, steroids, narcotics and, occasionally, diphosphonates or biphosphonates.
+Medications prescribed for pain may include non-steroidal anti-inflammatory drugs (NSAIDs),steroids or rarely narcotics.
 These medications are sometimes helpful in the early stages of the chronic progression of the disease but may be less so for the severely affected.
 However, some patients have shown benefit in either symptoms or on bone scans.